Endelium/site/content/digital-asset-requirements.md

 | Bit Depth | 16-bit or 24-bit (24-bit preferred) |
 | Sample Rate | 44.1 kHz to 192 kHz (96 kHz and above preferred)
 | LUFs | Between -12 and -14 LUFS TP recommended |

+Please inform us if your Mastering Engineer is on Apple's Certified Mastering Studio (MFiT) list.

 ## Artwork